pulp-platform/snitch_cluster/target/snitch_cluster/README.md

 ___Note:__ whenever you override the configuration file on the `make` command-line, the configuration will be stored in the `cfg/lru.hjson` file.
 Successive invocations of `make` will automatically pick up the `cfg/lru.hjson` file.
 You can therefore omit the `CFG_OVERRIDE` definition in successive commands unless you want to override the least-recently used configuration._

-Banshee uses also a cluster configuration file, however, that is given directly when simulating a specific binary with banshee with the help of the `--configuration <cluster_config.yaml>`.
+Banshee uses also a cluster configuration file, however, that is given directly when simulating a specific binary with banshee with the help of `--configuration <cluster_config.yaml>`.

 ### Building the software